bioinformatics-ua/dicoogle-learning-pack/_docs/setup.md

 ### Running Dicoogle

-We are not ready to run Dicoogle.
+We are now ready to run Dicoogle.
 The most recommended way is to execute the jar file on a terminal.
 Open a command line and execute the following command:

 ```sh
 java -jar dicoogle.jar -s